FTP to BigQuery: How to Automate Data Ingestion in Minutes

 - If setup as a “run-on-demand” pipeline (“No scheduled runs” option), the pipeline can be manually trigged at any time from the pipeline details page.

 - If setup as a “scheduled” pipeline, you can choose the time, day, and frequency for how you want the pipeline to run.
 The pipeline will automatically run at the scheduled frequency.

 Step 5: Save the Pipeline

-That’s it, folks!
+That’s it!
 You just automated the process of ingesting messy data into your database without writing a line of code, in less than five minutes.
-In part two of this blog, I will talk about how to handle exceptions and errors from data handling.

 Get hands-on.
-Explore how Osmos Pipelines can help your onboarding teams ingest data from external partners, without writing a line of code.
+Explore how Osmos Pipelines can help your teams ingest data from external customers and partners, without writing a line of code.

 Discover the benefits and challenges of customer data onboarding, how to create an efficient process, and see how the right approach can accelerate business growth.view the GUIDE